 First, it is more difficult than expected to move away from the traditional screen- and desktop-based interaction metaphors.
 We need to develop completely new and different interaction styles, integrating bodily actions, cognition, and perception and adopting theoretical frameworks that support embodied action and perception.

 Second, combining textiles and electronics to create high-quality and robust prototypes is technically challenging and requires new solutions and techniques that we cannot possibly develop in our labs.
 Third, we find it hard to predict the effect of our designs on daily life, and we need to develop effective approaches to measuring and evaluating our concepts in a real-life context.

 The three challenges—interaction styles close to the body, new collaboration networks, and pools of tested in-situ examples—gave direction to our research efforts and determined the emphasis of some of the research projects that were initiated.

 You couldn’t live without…

-In the WSL are convinced that developing valuable wearables requires a hands-on approach that actively involves all stakeholders, including the intended user, from a very early stage.
+In WSL, we are convinced that developing valuable wearables requires a hands-on approach that actively involves all stakeholders, including the intended user, from a very early stage.
 It was only through this approach, working on smart textiles in the context of wearables, that we became aware of the bottlenecks that we need to resolve to make progress.

 Personally, I think this hands-on approach needs to be combined with a body-centric approach.
-A designer needs to touch what wants others to interact with, experience what wants others to feel, wear what wants others to be seen with, practice what want others to use.[8,9,10]
+A designer needs to touch what wants others to interact with, experience what wants others to feel, wear what wants others to be seen with, and practice what wants others to use.[8,9,10]